inko-lang/inko/docs/source/getting-started/hello-error-handling.md

 ```
 Stack trace (the most recent call comes last):
   [...]/hello.inko:5 in main.Main.main
-  [...]/std/src/std/result.inko:119 in std.result.Result.unwrap
+  [...]/std/src/std/result.inko:119 in std.result.Result.get
   [...]/std/src/std/process.inko:15 in std.process.panic
-Process 'Main' (0x5637caa83150) panicked: Result.unwrap can't unwrap an Error
+Process 'Main' (0x5637caa83150) panicked: Result.get expects an Ok(_), but an Error(_) is found
 ```

 What happened here is that the `print()` failed to write to the standard output stream.
-The `unwrap` method call turns such an error into a "panic".
+The `get` method call turns such an error into a "panic".
 A panic is a type of error that terminates the program.
 Panics are the result of bugs in your code, and as such can't be handled at runtime.
 In a well written program, such errors shouldn't occur.

 ## Handling the error